Colmine/colmine.github.io/index.md

 **Computer Science Major BS, Boise State (2020-Fall, OR, 2021-Spring)**

-*Computational Science and Engineering minor*
+  - *Computational Science and Engineering minor*

+*Strongly considering getting a Masters in Computer Science after graduating with a Bachelors*

 ### Support or Contact